XMPP: Non-native deployments

 Some of the largest messaging providers use, or have been using, various forms of XMPP based protocols in their backend systems without necessarily exposing this fact to their end users.
 One example is Google, which in August 2005 introduced Google Talk, a combination VoIP and IM system that uses XMPP for instant messaging and as a base for a voice and file transfer signaling protocol called Jingle.
 The initial launch did not include server-to-server communications; Google enabled that feature on January 17, 2006.
 Google later added video functionality to Google Talk, also using the Jingle protocol for signaling.
 In May 2013, Google announced XMPP compatibility would be dropped from Google Talk for server-to-server federation, although it would retain client-to-server support.
 Google Talk has since been dropped from Google's line of products.

 In January 2008, AOL introduced experimental XMPP support for its AOL Instant Messenger (AIM) service, allowing AIM users to communicate using XMPP.
 However, in March 2008, this service was discontinued.
 As of May 2011, AOL offers limited XMPP support.

 In February 2010, the social-networking site Facebook opened up its chat feature to third-party applications via XMPP.
 Some functionality was unavailable through XMPP, and support was dropped in April 2014.

+In 2024, in response to EU Digital Markets Act Meta were compelled to enable a higher degree of interoperability between their products WhatsApp and Facebook Messenger (both closed XMPP implementations) and other XMPP systems.
+This describes a possible route for third parties to interoperate with Meta XMPP products, which is a much lower level of interoperability than true Federation.

 Similarly, in December 2011, Microsoft released an XMPP interface to its Microsoft Messenger service.
 Skype, its de facto successor, also provided limited XMPP support.
 Apache Wave is another example.

 XMPP is the de facto standard for private chat in gaming related platforms such as Origin, and PlayStation, as well as the now discontinued Xfire and Raptr.
 Two notable exceptions are Steam and Xbox LIVE; both use their own proprietary messaging protocols.